 The gauge number “16” holds little relevance in the actual measurement of a metal gauge.
 It still needs to be converted to millimeters or inches.
 This is the right way to determine the thickness of sheet metals.
 For a stress-free conversion, you may refer to a gauge conversion chart.

 For example, according to a gauge conversion chart, 16 gauge galvanized steel is 0.0635 inches or 1.6129mm.

 Why is Choosing Gauge Important for Sheet Metal Fabrication?

-It is risky to purchase any available metal without considering its gauge.
+It is risky to purchase any available metal without considering its thickness, or gauge.
 Thus, the following are why choosing gauge is vital for sheet metal fabrication: